kmattioli/2019__cis_trans_MPRA/README.md

 Most of the code in this repository runs on Python 3 and requires the following packages:

-matplotlib
+- matplotlib
-numpy
+- numpy
-pandas
+- pandas
-seaborn
+- seaborn
-statsmodels
+- statsmodels
+- scikit-learn

 MPRA analysis runs in R and requires the MPRAnalyze package.
 RNA-seq analysis also runs in R and requires the DESeq2 and edgeR/limma packages.